LearnWeb3DAO/NFT-Collection/README.md

 - There should only exist 20 Crypto Dev NFT's and each one of them should be unique.
 - User's should be able to mint only 1 NFT with one transaction.
-- Whitelisted users, should have have a 5 min access period before the actual sale where they are guranteed atmost 1 NFT.
+- Whitelisted users, should have have a 5 min presale period before the actual sale where they are guranteed 1 NFT per transaction.
 - There should be a website for your NFT Collection.

 Lets start building 🚀